Utility bench: Adjustable utility bench

-Olympic weight bench
+Olympic utility bench

 Olympic benches are professional advance level benches that are wider and longer.

-Olympic benches are not simple benches rather they have several additional equipment added to them such as squat rack, weight plates, rod, dumbbells and more.
-It is a complete workout machine that allows you to do some advance exercises such as squats, quad exercises, bench press and more.
+Olympic benches are not simple benches.

+They have several additional equipment added to them such as squat rack, weight plates, rod, dumbbells, and more.

+They facilitate advanced exercises such as squats, quad exercises, bench press, and more.

-Folding weight bench
+Folding utility bench

+Folding utility benches are more mobile than other types.

-Not all the benches can be folded.
-If you are in need of a weight bench that can be folded and carried easily anywhere, you should go for a folding one.
-These benches are not feature-rich as they have to fold so these are either flat or adjustable benches.
+However, these benches are not feature-rich, since they have to fold, so these are either flat or adjustable benches.

 Abdominal bench

-It is a bench that is specifically made for performing ab exercises.
-The position of these benches can be either flat, incline or decline.
-These benches have foot rollers that are used to lock the feet thus protecting the exerciser.
+Abdominal benches are designed specifically for performing ab exercises.

+The position of these benches can be either flat, incline, or decline.

+These benches have foot rollers that are used to lock the feet, thus protecting the exerciser.

 Preacher curl bench

-It is a bench that’s made for doing preacher curls specifically.
-Which are mainly used to work the short head of your biceps.
+Preacher curl benches are designed specifically for performing ab preacher curls, which mainly work part of the biceps.